-6.1.2.
-Interact with Customer on Phone
+5.1.2.
+Interact with the Customers on Phone

-Prior to visiting the customer premises for repairing/servicing of the computer, it is important to know the details of the problem and accordingly suggest a corrective measure.
-This can be achieved by calling the customer and asking them about the problem in detail and then suggesting them a possible solution.
+Prior to visiting a customer's premises for repairing/servicing a computer, it is important to know the details of the problem and accordingly suggest a corrective measure.
+This can be achieved by calling the customer and asking about the problem in detail and then suggesting a possible solution.
 It is also important that the customer should be satisfied with the suggested solution.

-6.1.3.
+5.1.3.
 Troubleshooting

-Troubleshooting refers to the repair of faulty products or processes.
-Troubleshooting begins with searching the source of a problem and ends with finding the solution to that problem to ensure that the product or process functions properly.
+Troubleshooting refers to repair of faulty products or processes.
+It begins with searching for the source of a problem and ends with finding the solution for that problem to ensure that the product or process functions properly.
 Good troubleshooting consists of the following four steps:

-- Identification of the symptoms of a problem
+- Identification of the symptoms

 - Elimination of the causes of a problem

 - Verification of the solution

 - Restoration of the product or process